Bedfont: The growth of the town and industrialisation

 Charles I licensed the Hounslow Sword Mill in 1630 on the banks of the Duke of Northumberland's River.
 The sword smiths, who came from Solingen in Germany, produced one thousand swords a month, which have become collector's items and an impressive collection of these can be seen at the Gunnersbury Park Museum.
 There is also one on display at Warwick University.

 The Longford River, which also flows through Bedfont, also dates from the reign of Charles I.

 During the English Civil War, when both the Royalist and Parliamentary armies passed through Bedfont, the mill was taken by Parliamentary forces, and was converted to a gunpowder mill in 1654.

 This converted mill was supplemented by new mills closer to Baber Bridge, in the area now known as Donkey Woods.
 The manufacture of gunpowder was a dangerous occupation and workers were killed or maimed in many explosions down the years, with the mills being demolished and rebuilt a number of times.
 The water-powered gunpowder mills continued to be used until 1926 when they were closed by the then owners, Imperial Chemical Industries.

 After the railway heyday the twentieth century saw motor cars take en masse to the old arterial coaching route and so prompted the Great South West Road in 1925 skirting the bulk of Bedfont south of today's airport and much of Hounslow in a decade when the Bath Road, which branches off, was also improved.

 Postwar development and the construction of Heathrow

 By 1946 another form of transport began to impact on the village when Heathrow Airport opened and became the largest employer in the area, with the effect of increasing the demand for local housing.
 The village of Heathrow was lost, as was some of the hamlet of Hatton.
 This sits beneath the airport's flight path, but The Green Man public house survives from around the 16th century together with a few period properties near the pub and London Underground station on the edge of the airport.

+In the late 1950s, the National Physical Laboratory commenced the construction of a new ship testing tank in Faggs Lane, to augment the existing facilities at Teddington.
+The new facility was opened by Prince Philip, Duke of Edinburgh, on 13th October 1959.
+The site was sold off after 1985 and the buildings demolished, to be replaced by a supermarket.